mudit-ctrl/internshala/README.md

 1. **Earth911Scraper** (`main.py`): Scrapes electronics recycling locations and accepted materials from [Earth911](https://search.earth911.com/), providing structured data for recycling centers.
 2. **BestBuyStoreLocatorScraper** (`bonus.py`): Uses Selenium to scrape Best Buy store locations, addresses, hours, and more from the [Best Buy Store Locator](https://www.bestbuy.com/site/store-locator).
+3. when you run bonus.py an automate browser will open make sure you refresh that browser for correct working of the script

 Both scrapers output data in CSV and JSON formats for easy analysis and integration.